Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Accuracy

-A key observation for our problem is that the $O\left(h^{2N}\right)$ error needs to be obtained formally in the limit $h\to 0$, both at (approximately) constant $r$, and at constant $i$.
+A key observation for what follows is that (\ref{psiaccuracy}) needs to be obtained formally in the limit $h\to 0$, {\em both} at (approximately) constant $r$, and at constant $i$.
 The possible problem with the latter limit are error terms of the form $h^m/r^n$, which are $O(h^m)$ at constant $r$, but only $O(h^{m-n})$ at constant $i$.
-As an example, the identity